codacy/docs/docs/faq/troubleshooting/we-no-longer-have-access-to-this-repository.md

 ---
-description: Some changes on the remote Git provider can prevent Codacy from cloning the repository.
-When this happens, Codacy displays the error message Failed to clone the repository on the Repository Dashboard page.
+description: Troubleshoot and fix issues that prevent Codacy from cloning your repository, such as moving the repository or changing the permissions of the user that added the repository to Codacy.
 ---

 # We no longer have access to this repository, check your SSH keys